 While this project is a first step to understanding whether and how divorce and cohabitation are related, it has several limitations.
-The qualitative research had broad coverage by being conducted in eight countries in Europe, but it was not conducted in all of our study countries with quantitative data, and clearly does not reflect all European diversity.
-It would be particularly interesting to see whether divorce is an important theme in Sweden and France or if other explanations for the increase in cohabitation predominate.
+The qualitative research had broad coverage by being conducted in eight countries in Europe, but it was not conducted in all of our study countries with quantitative data, and clearly does not reflect all European diversity, especially in rural areas.
+It would be particularly interesting to see whether divorce is an important theme in Sweden, Spain, and France or if other explanations for the increase in cohabitation predominate.
 Also, several of our hypotheses are implicitly about the initial rise in cohabitation, and we cannot go back in time to explore norms and attitudes when cohabitation was just beginning to emerge.
 This is also the case for some countries for the quantitative analyses: to our knowledge, data on cohabitation in the 1970s and 80s does not exist for several of our countries, so we cannot know for sure whether divorce or cohabitation emerged first.
 Finally, our analyses are relatively simple without co-variates or controlling for selection effects which may be very important for revealing confounders or explaining differences across countries.
 Our goal was to provide a broad, descriptive overview, but further, more sophisticated analyses may provide more robust evidence for or against a causal link.

-In conclusion, this study provides fundamental insights into how divorce has shifted social norms and facilitated the increase in cohabitation to become an alternative way of living with a partner.the divorce revolution, with its concomitant shifting of attitudes and perceptions about marriage, may well have been a crucial catalyst for the cohabitation boom.
+In conclusion, this study provides fundamental insights into how divorce has shifted social norms and facilitated the increase in cohabitation to become an alternative way of living with a partner.
+Previous conceptualizations of family change have often assumed that family behaviors change in tandem.
+Our study, however, has demonstrated that the increase of one behavior can potentially lead to the emergence of another.
+Indeed, the timing and sequencing of the rise in divorce and cohabitation raises questions about whether all aspects of family change are linked to the same underlying phenomenon, and to what extent these phenomena are the same across countries.
+Nonetheless, while other exogenous factors may have been important for the increase in cohabitation, our study shows that the divorce revolution, with its concomitant shifting of attitudes and perceptions about marriage, may well have been a crucial catalyst for the cohabitation boom.

 REFERENCES